What is it?

 Can I transfer a week of camp to another child?

 Yes.
-Up to 48 hours before the start of a camp week, you can transfer your spot to another child if something comes up and you cannot attend.
+Up to 2 weeks before the start of the applicable camp week, you can transfer your spot to another child if something comes up and you cannot attend.
 Please note: ZEAL is not responsible for facilitating the transfer.

 What are your facilities like?